opencontainers/distribution-spec/spec.md

 #### Digest Header

-To provide verification of http content, any response may include a `Docker-Content-Digest` header.
+To provide verification of http content, any response may include a `OCI-Content-Digest` header.
 This will include the digest of the target entity returned in the response.
 For blobs, this is the entire blob content.
 For manifests, this is the manifest body without the signature content, also known as the JWS payload.